-In order for the stove to perform satisfactorily the chimney height must be sufficient to ensure an adequate draught to clear the products of combustion and prevent smoke problems into the room.
+In order for the stove to perform satisfactorily, the chimney height must be sufficient to ensure an adequate draught to clear the products of combustion and prevent smoke problems into the room.

-A chimney height of 4.5 metres (or more) - measured vertically from the outlet of the stove to the top of the chimney - should provide a satisfactory draught.
+A chimney height of 4.5 metres (or more) - measured vertically from the outlet of the stove to the top of the chimney -should provide a satisfactory draught.
 The flue should also not be horizontal for over 150mm without using the calculation procedure given in BSEN13384-1:2005; this calculation can be used as the basis for deciding whether a particular chimney design will provide sufficient draught.

-Tested Gas flow rates flue gas temperatures Flue gas flow rate Wood /coal • • @ pascals of pressure CHURCHILL 5 5.3/7.1 g/sec 245/295 °C 12 pa CHURCHILL 5 CONVECTION 5.3/7.1 g/sec 245/295 °C 12 pa
+Test flue gas temperature wood /smokeless briquetted fuel @ pascals of pressure CHURCHILL 5 5.1/5.0 g/sec 238/248 °C 12 pa CHURCHILL 5 CONVECTION 5.1/5.0 g/sec 238/248 °C 12 pa

-If it is found that there is excessive draught in the chimney then a draught stabiliser should be fitted.
+If it is found that there is excessive draught in the chimney, then a draught stabiliser should be fitted.

-Adequate provision e.g. easily accessible soot door or doors must be provided for sweeping the chimney and connecting flue pipe.
+Adequate provision (e.g. easily accessible soot door or doors) must be provided for sweeping the chimney and connecting flue pipe.

-Your appliance needs to be maintained routinely, the throat plate/baffle should be cleaned regularly (monthly).
+Your appliance needs to be maintained routinely and the throat plate/baffle should be cleaned regularly (monthly).
 The flue pipe can be cleaned using a flexible brush.
-Only Use a dry cloth on external surfaces.
-Over time the glass may become dirty, clean with a damp cloth and polish off with a dry cloth.
+Only use a dry cloth on external surfaces.
+Over time the glass may become dirty and it can cleaned with a damp cloth and polished off with a dry cloth.
 If the stove has not been used for some time the flue should be checked for blockages before use.

-Do not modify the appliance; only use spares authorised by the manufacturer.
+Do not modify the appliance.
+Only use spares authorised by the manufacturer should be fitted/installed.